gr4vy/gr4vy-go/api/docs/PaymentMethodTokenized.md

 `func (o *PaymentMethodTokenized) UnsetExpirationDate()`

 UnsetExpirationDate ensures that no value is present for ExpirationDate, not even an explicit nil
+### GetApprovalTarget

+`func (o *PaymentMethodTokenized) GetApprovalTarget() string`

+GetApprovalTarget returns the ApprovalTarget field if non-nil, zero value otherwise.

+### GetApprovalTargetOk

+`func (o *PaymentMethodTokenized) GetApprovalTargetOk() (*string, bool)`

+GetApprovalTargetOk returns a tuple with the ApprovalTarget field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApprovalTarget

+`func (o *PaymentMethodTokenized) SetApprovalTarget(v string)`

+SetApprovalTarget sets ApprovalTarget field to given value.

+### HasApprovalTarget

+`func (o *PaymentMethodTokenized) HasApprovalTarget() bool`

+HasApprovalTarget returns a boolean if a field has been set.

+### SetApprovalTargetNil

+`func (o *PaymentMethodTokenized) SetApprovalTargetNil(b bool)`

+ SetApprovalTargetNil sets the value for ApprovalTarget to be an explicit nil

+### UnsetApprovalTarget
+`func (o *PaymentMethodTokenized) UnsetApprovalTarget()`

+UnsetApprovalTarget ensures that no value is present for ApprovalTarget, not even an explicit nil
 ### GetApprovalUrl

 `func (o *PaymentMethodTokenized) GetApprovalUrl() string`